sakloui/jorban-martysmods.github.io/docs/reshade-guides/manual-reshade-installs.md

 1. Close your game.

-2. Navigate to your game's directory and open a command prompt by typing `CMD` into File Explorer's address bar.
+2. Navigate to your game's directory and open a command prompt by typing `cmd` into File Explorer's address bar.

    ![Open CMD](../images/manual-reshade-installs/cmd_in_file_explorer.jpg)